AppFair/appfair.github.io/index.md

 ### Release Artifact Scanning

-In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the `integrate-release` phase performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
+In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the `integrate-release` stage performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
 This provides an additional pre-publication line of defense against any malicious payloads that may manage to get bundled in with the release artifacts.

 Along with these preventative layers of protection, macOS itself provides multiple independent remedial protections against malicious binaries: